Jamie Lee Curtis Debuts ‘Halloween’ Footage At CinemaCon, Promises It Will Terrify Fans

 Curtis will be reprising the role of Laurie Strode, who she first portrayed 40 years ago in 1978.
 Since the original Halloween, Curtis returned to the franchise in 1981 (Halloween II), 1998 (Halloween H20: 20 Years Later), and 2002 (Halloween: Resurrection).
 The actress passed on appearing in other Halloween films including Halloween III (1982), Halloween 4: The Return of Michael Myers (1988), Halloween 5: The Revenge of Michael Myers (1989), and Halloween: The Curse of Michael Myers (1995).

-The Scream Queens actress even admitted at CinemaCon that she’s one of the only people in the movie business who returned 40 years later to play the same character while giving a nod to Carrie Fisher, Mark Hamill and Harrison Ford for their roles in the Star Wars franchise.
+The Scream Queens actress even admitted at CinemaCon that she’s one of the only people in the movie business who returned 40 years later to play the same character while giving a nod to Carrie Fisher, Mark Hamill, and Harrison Ford for their roles in the Star Wars franchise.

 Jamie Lee Curtis reveals first Halloween footage: ‘This movie is hella scary’ https://t.co/JOBkOkW65I